yassineghouaj/Fil_Rouge1/README.md

 ## This is the fil_rouge project

-## building a BMI website for adult and children
+## Building a BMI website for adult and children